sansv8/pytorch-retain/README.md

 hfDataInfo.txt - Contains additional information on the heart failure dataset

+Data/Codes_With_Group_HF_Seqs_Statistics.txt - Statistics on number of codes in each visit in heart failure sequences with code grouping

+Data/Codes_With_Group_NonHF_Seqs_Statistics.txt - Statistics on number of codes in each visit in non heart failure sequecnes without code grouping

+Data/Codes_With_Goup_All_Seqs_Statistics.txt - Statistics on number of codes in each visit in every sequence in the dataset with code grouping

+Data/Codes_Without_Group_HF_Seqs_Statisitcs.txt -  Statistics on number of codes in each visit in heart failure sequences without code grouping

+Data/Codes_Without_Group_NonHF_Seqs_Statistics.txt - Statistics on number of codes in each visit in non heart failure sequecnes with code grouping

+Data/Codes_Without_Group_All_Seqs_Statistics.txt - Statistics on number of codes in each visit in every sequence in the dataset without code grouping

+Data/Additional_Codes_Statistics.txt - Additional statistics on numbber of codes in each visit in every sequence with and without code grouping

 # How to use repository
 # Step 1: Obtain Files
 Obtain the following files from the MIMIC-III Dataset, ADMISSIONS.csv, DIAGONSES.csv, CPTEVENTS.csv, PATIENTS.csv, and PRESECRIPTIONS.csv and put them in Data Folder.
 These files will be used to creating the heart failure dataset.
 You need access to  MIMIC-III before accessing these files.
 They can be obtained from https://physionet.org/content/mimiciii/1.4/